 Hematopoiesis and Immunity

-Research in the Stachura Laboratory focuses primarily on hematopoiesis (blood cell production).
+Research in David Stachura's Laboratory focuses primarily on hematopoiesis (blood cell production).
 Every day, an adult human produces billions of new blood cells to replace ones that are constantly dying.
 This tightly orchestrated cellular regeneration all depends on specialized adult stem cells called hematopoietic stem cells (HSCs).
 These cells are generated when you are just an embryo, and survive in your bone marrow for your entire life.
 They have the ability to not only make copies of themselves, but also to differentiate into the multitude of blood and immune cells, all of which have specific, essential functions in your body.

 We are investigating genes discovered by RNA sequencing and forward genetic screens likely involved in hematopoiesis and immune function with morpholino and CRISPR technology.